jpype-project/jpype/doc/develguide.rst

 the order of the bootstrapping consistent and allow the module to load before the JVM is started, actions are delayed in the jpype module.
-Those delayed actions are placing in initialize routines that are automatically called once the jvm is started.
+Those delayed actions are placing in initialize routines that are automatically called once the JVM is started.

 Where accessing the class instance is required while building the class, the module globals are checked.
 If these globals are not yet loaded,